Top Republican says Trump committed ‘impeachable offenses’ | Federal News Network

 Outrage over the attack and Trump’s role in egging it on capped a divisive, chaotic presidency like few others in the nation’s history.
 There are less than two weeks until Trump is out of office but Democrats have made clear they don’t want to wait that long.

-Toomey appeared on CNN’s “State of the Union” and NBC’s “Meet the Press.”
-Clyburn was on “Fox News Sunday” and CNN.
+But the Nebraska Republican also told “CBS This Morning” on Friday that he “will definitely consider” whatever articles the House sends over because he believes Trump “has disregarded his oath of office” to preserve, protect and defend the Constitution.

+After spending many weeks refusing to concede defeat in the November election, Trump promised — after the Capitol riot — to oversee a smooth transfer of power to Biden.
+He called for reconciliation and healing, but then announced he will not attend the inauguration — the first such presidential snub since just after the Civil War.

 Superville reported from Wilmington, Delaware.
-Associated Press writers Alexandra Jaffe, Lisa Mascaro and Zeke Miller contributed to this report.
+Associated Press writers Alexandra Jaffe, Lisa Mascaro, Mary Clare Jalonick and Zeke Miller contributed to this report.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.